Configure and pay for parallel jobs

 For example, a collection in a Team Foundation Server has one parallel job.
 This allows users in that collection to run only one release at a time.
-When additional releases are triggered, they are queued and will wait for the previous one to complete.
+When additional releases are triggered, they're queued and will wait for the previous one to complete.

-A release requires a parallel job only when it is being actively deployed to a stage.
-Waiting for an approval does not consume a parallel job.
+A release requires a parallel job only when it's being actively deployed to a stage.
+Waiting for an approval doesn't consume a parallel job.
 However, waiting for a manual intervention in the middle of a deployment does consume a parallel job.